-The Budget contains no new major policies or programs that would significantly improve the lives of Australian’s living with dementia and their carers, Alzheimer’s Australia has said.
+The Budget contains no new major policies or programs that would improve the lives of Australian’s living with dementia and their carers, Alzheimer’s Australia has said.

 Alzheimer’s Australia national chief executive Carol Bennett said: “At a time when dementia is the second leading cause of death and is projected to affect almost a million people by 2050 with significant economic and social costs to Australia, we need national investment to drive a co-ordinated approach from prevention through to cure."

 Bennett said perhaps the most positive outcome for people living with dementia is the continued support for dementia specific flexible funding.
 “This will enable some evidence based improvements in dementia support which is much needed,” Bennett said.